Livvy Dunne: Social media fame

-On February 27, 2023, Dunne posted a paid-sponsorship video to TikTok promoting Caktus AI with the caption "Needing to get my creativity flowing for my essay due at midnight".
-The video showed her generating an essay using the service, with the camera then panning to show a shocked expression on the star, concluding with the caption "Cactus.AI > ChatGPT".
-LSU issued a statement that “At LSU, our professors and students are empowered to use technology for learning and pursuing the highest standards of academic integrity.
-However, using AI to produce work that a student then represents as one’s own could result in a charge of academic misconduct, as outlined in the Code of Student Conduct."
+On February 27, 2023, Dunne posted a paid-sponsorship video to TikTok promoting Caktus.AI with the caption, "Needing to get my creativity flowing for my essay due at midnight".
+The video showed her generating an essay using the service, with the camera then panning to show a shocked expression on the star, concluding with the caption "Caktus.AI > ChatGPT".
+LSU issued a statement saying, "At LSU, our professors and students are empowered to use technology for learning and pursuing the highest standards of academic integrity.
+However, using AI to produce work that a student then represents as one's own could result in a charge of academic misconduct, as outlined in the Code of Student Conduct."

+In July 2023, Dunne revealed that she had received more than $500,000 for a single social media post online.
+Later that month, Dunne announced that she had partnered with Bayou Traditions to launch The Livvy Fund, a program that will connect female student athletes at LSU with top brands to secure NIL endorsement deals.

+Dunne was featured in the 2023 and 2024 editions of the Sports Illustrated Swimsuit Issue.
+For the 2025 edition she was selected as one of four cover models alongside Lauren Chan, Salma Hayek, and fellow gymnast Jordan Chiles.

+In 2024 Dunne was added to the Forbes 30 under 30 list.